laurent-martin/aspera-hsts-operations/README.md

 #### Change `asperanoded` local port

+> [!NOTE]
+> Do this part only if you want to front-end `asperanoded` with nginx
+> and possibly share the HTTPS port between multiple applications

 Since we will use **Nginx** as reverse proxy, we can make Node API listen locally only:

 ```shell